kovidgoyal/calibre/manual/gui.rst

 .. image:: images/jobs.png
     :class: float-left-img

 The Jobs panel shows the number of currently running jobs.
 Jobs are tasks that run in a separate process.
-They include converting ebooks and talking to your reader device.
+They include converting e-books and talking to your reader device.
 You can click on the jobs panel to access the list of jobs.
 Once a job has completed you can see a detailed log from that job by double-clicking it in the list.
 This is useful to debug jobs that may not have completed successfully.

 .. raw:: html epub